wogaa/wogaa-tracker-cordova-plugin/README.md

 # wogaa-tracker-cordova

-This is a Wogaa Tracker Cordova plugin to integrate for your iOS and Android app
+This is a Wogaa Tracker Cordova plugin to integrate for your iOS and Android app.

 ## Supported Platforms